Netdex/twinject/README.md

 Consists of two parts, **twinhook** and **twinject**.

 ### twinhook
-twinhook is a DLL, injected during runtime into a game.
+twinhook is a DLL, injected before runtime into a Touhou game.
 It uses MS Detours to trampoline functions.
 This technical description is now a bit out of date, as radical changes were made to its functionality.
 I will update the documentation in the near future.

 [Technical Description](https://github.com/Netdex/twinject/blob/master/docs/twinhook_technical.md)